postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ### Frontend dependencies

-The dashboard frontend is using Sass which requires Node & the Sass compiler.
+The dashboard frontend is using Sass and Rollup, which require Node.
 You can install Node from Brew, your package repository, or by using [Node Version Manager](https://github.com/nvm-sh/nvm).

 If using nvm, you can install the latest stable Node version with: